iharshilbhatt/NestedCricket/README.md

  adapts gracefully to different screen sizes.
  .
 Whether users access the application from a mobile device, tablet, or desktop, they will experience a consistent and visually engaging interface.
+ This
+ responsiveness is critical in today’s digital landscape, where users expect applications to function seamlessly across various devices